 One area where bamboo beats all other frame materials is vibration dampening.
 The natural organic polymer lignin in the bamboo offers incredible vibration-dampening qualities.
 The low density of bamboo also helps.
 For example, bamboo has a density of around 0.9 g/cm^3 while carbon fiber has a density of about 2 g/cm^3.

 Because of this unique quality, many riders find bamboo to be the most comfortable bike frame material.
 It performs very well on rough roads.
 It is also an excellent frame material choice for bicycle touring.
 Your hands and arms won’t tire out as fast when the bike isn’t vibrating under you.

 One potential drawback to bamboo frames is that manufacturers can’t fine-tune them as they can with carbon fiber or metal frames.
-For example, manufactures can’t control the exact thickness, diameter, or flexibility of bamboo tubes because they naturally grow the way they grow.
+For example, manufacturers can’t control the exact thickness, diameter, or flexibility of bamboo tubes because they naturally grow the way they grow.
 They aren’t made in a factory.
 For this reason, some bamboo frames are more comfortable than others.
-It depends on the quality and thickness of the tubes that the manufacture selects.
+It depends on the quality and thickness of the tubes that the manufacturer selects.
 The best bamboo frames use carefully selected bamboo tubes.